 All on-board control systems are duplicated for additional reliability.

-Overall control of the system is achieved from the control centre that can be located at any location along the route.
-Because of the inbuilt communications between the modules and the control centre, it is possible to know the exact location of every module.
+Overall control of the system is achieved from the control center that can be located at any location along the route.
+Because of the inbuilt communications between the modules and the control center, it is possible to know the exact location of every module.

 If you would like to know more information, please don't hesitate to contact us.
 We will be happy to investigate whether the STU system would be suitable for your application.